-No matter from what side the Dobbsian interpretations given in the PC and CC material are approached, it

-"HOSTILE AND DISLOYAL ATTITUDE!"

-"After a serious warning was given to the anti-Party elements by the Fourth Plenary Session of the Seventh Central Committee of the Party, Kao Kang not only did not admit his guilt to the Party, but committed suicide as an ultimate expression of his betrayal of the Party."

---Resolution on the Anti-Party Bloc of Kao Kang and Jao Shu-Shih Passed by the National Conference of the Communist Party of China, March 31, 1955.
+No matter from what side the Dobbsian interpretations given in the PC and CC material are approached, it a second seco "After a serie given to the and by the Fourth P LOYAL ATTITUDE!" ous warning was i-Party elements lenary Session of ral Committee of the Party, Kao K not admit his gu but committed su Resolution on Bloc of Kao K Shih Passed Conference of the Anti-Party ang and Jao Shu- by the National the Communist , March 31, 1955.

 always turns out that to the central leaders, "loyalty" to the party means loyalty to the leaders.
 Because our acceptance of discipline justifies and is justified by our inner-party struggle against the leadership policies, our carrying out of party decisions is dismissed as "cynical" and presumably then defective because it lacks sincerity.
-Thus, many of the "quotations," even in their selected and trimmed form, offered as the views of tendency supporters can have as their only purpose making the point that we don't believe in or agree with the party's changing policies and direction of recent years, nor do we respect the initiators and directors of those changes, either.
+Thus, many of the "quotations," even in their selected and trimmed form, offered as the views of tendency supporters can have as their only purpose making the point that we don't believe in or agree with the party's changing policies and direction of recent years, nor do we respect the initiators and directors of those changes. either.